-Our student population has 250 students ranging from Kindy to Year 6.
-We commenced Year 7 with 32 students.
-The Prep class (young kindy group) consisted of 39 FTE students per day.
+Our student population has 379 students ranging from Kindy to Year 8.
+The Prep class (young kindy group) consisted of 34 FTE students per day.

-In 2016 the student population consisted of 152 boys and 130 girls.
+In 2017 the student population consisted of 200 boys and 179 girls.
 Not all classes had an even mix of boys and girls.
 Year 7 and Year 3 were fairly boy heavy.
 The population of students who are Seventh-day Adventists are 29% and 71% of the school population are from other faiths.
-This has changed significantly with the commencement of Year 7.
+This has changed significantly with the commencement of High School.